BDC Hamburger Icon

 IIS application pools

-The IIS drive makes creating a new app pool easy.
-It’s like manipulating file system ACLs using PowerShell.
-To do both, you use New-Item and specify the path:
+The IIS drive makes creating a new app pool easy — similar to managing file system access control lists with PowerShell.
+You’ll use New-Item and specify the path:

 IIS application pools image example

-Next, we’ll check all the properties on that app pool using Get-ItemProperty and select all the properties it returns with Select-Object.
-This will return all property names and values to help us determine which ones we must modify with Set-ItemProperty.
-With this command, we can make each app pool to our exact specifications.
+Next, check all the properties on that app pool using Get-ItemProperty.
+Combine it with Select-Object to view all the properties it returns.
+This will display all property names and values, helping you identify which ones need modification with Set-ItemProperty.
+With this approach, you can customize each app pool to meet your exact specifications.

 IIS application example

-Now that we have an app pool and can see its properties, let’s modify a property.
-Maybe you want to use a specific .NET runtime version with the app pool.
-Again, using the IIS drive, you can use Set-ItemProperty to manage app pools as you would with the file system, registry, certificates and other items with a PowerShell drive:
+Now that we have an app pool and can see its properties, let’s modify one.
+For example, you might want to use a specific .NET runtime version with the app pool.
+Using the IIS drive, you can apply Set-ItemProperty to manage app pools just as you would manage the file system, registry, certificates and other items with a PowerShell drive:

-By using Set-ItemProperty, we can modify nearly all app pool properties.
+By using Set-ItemProperty, you can modify nearly all app pool properties.

 FYIDid you know